ElusiveNULL/avanzata-docs/Syllable_Stress.md

 - Type 2: A syllable containing a vowel followed by an R.
 - Type 3: A syllable containing an extended vowel
 - Type 4: The second-to-last syllable of any word with suffixes -ata and -ate, or the last syllable of a word conjugated in the 'you' form (singular or plural)
+- Type 5: The syllable before a geminated consonant

 ### Examples
 The stressed syllable will be in **bold**.